PuneethKondarasi/My_Projects/README.md

    - Navigate to the Directory in which it is available.
    - Open this folder in the terminal.
-   - install all the required dependencies by using `npm install`.
+   - Install all the required dependencies by using `npm install`.
    - Run `node index.js` in terminal for the application to run.
    - Go to `localhost:3000` to view this website.